Market shaping toolkit: supporting local authority and SME care provider innovation and collaboration

 - For providers, the toolkit offers a stimulus and encouragement to ask local authorities ‘Why are we not doing this?’

-Tool Four: Good practice for engagement with small and medium enterprises (SMEs)
+Tool Four good practice for engagement with SMEs

 The Department of Health, the Local Government Association (LGA) and the Association of Directors of Adult Social Services (ADASS) commissioned the Institute of Public Care (IPC) at Oxford Brookes University to develop the toolkit, working in collaboration with the Care Provider Alliance, local authority commissioners, the United Kingdom Homecare Association (UKHCA), Care England and others, to develop this toolkit to support implementation of the Care Act.